-In the afternoon a local guide joins us for a historical tour of the town, taking us back in time on a sightseeing journey.
-After the monuments, art galleries and museums of Graaff-Reinet we head to the Valley of Desolation for sundowners.
+In the afternoon you can explore Graaff-Reinet on your own, or join a local guide for an optional historical tour of the town (time allowing).
+During summer, we head to the Valley of Desolation, lying 14km's from Graaff Reinet, for sundowners.
 The sheer cliff faces and towering dolerite columns of this breathtaking landscape provide the perfect setting for sundowners overlooking the massive plains of Camdeboo and the old colonial Karoo town of Graaff-Reinet.

 Tonight we stay at a restored colonial estate near Addo Park.